malin84/transportation_networks_of_china/README.md

 3. `lat`: the latitude of the pixel.
 4. `pos_x`: the $x$ index in the 12669-by-8829 pixel-level matrix dataset.
 5. `pos_y`: the $y$ index in the 12669-by-8829 pixel-level matrix dataset.
-7. `speed`: design speed of the infrastructure on the pixel.
+7. `speed`: design speed of the infrastructure on the pixel in the unit of kilometers per hour.
 8. `time`: the time required to traverse the pixel in the unit of hours.
 See the note below on its computation.
 9. `type`: the type of the infrastructure that takes three values:
     1. `both` refers to mixed freight and passenger transportation usage.
 All road transportation is mixed.